pepstock-org/Charba/readme.md

    * use `font` object instead of the single properties.
    * remove `FontColorCallback` in favor of `FontCallback` where you can decide the whole content of font and not only color.
    * pass a `Context` object instance as argument to the callback instead of `RenderItem` and `FontColorItem` ones.
+ * change `AbstractPlugin` class, removing all methods leaving only `getId` (because the `Plugin` interface has got all default methods) and new constructor where the plugin id is mandatory.

 ### Features